kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

  *  We have learned that Haskell uses phone book ordering to compare strings.
 Use the comparison operators to try to figure out what ordering Haskell follows to compare boolean values!

+ *  Use pattern matching to write a program that asks the user for their age, and output remarks for some kind of age milestones.
+The interaction with the user might look like

+        How old are you?
+        34
+        You probably knew how to read when you were 10 You were probably allowed to drive when you were 18 You probably had worked by 28
+        You've passed 30!

+    Hint: You can chain several `case` expressions after each other, as long as you line them up horizontally.

+    You might be tempted to do something like `real_age <- read age` to avoid having to type `read age` all the time.
+Try to fight the temptation.
+In the next chapter, you will get to know why it doesn't work, and you can improve your program then.